-Nancy Reyner is a Contemporary Abstract Painter who also shares her Insider Secrets with other painters.
-She believes painting is a rewarding pursuit and a powerful tool for transformation.
-Nancy loves to paint and is equally passionate about sharing her ideas and assistance to other artists.
-Nancy offers workshops, coaching, online consults, and courses all of which encourage the courageous use of materials and artistic expression.
+Nancy Reyner is a Contemporary Abstract Painter who loves painting and assisting other artists.
+Nancy believes art is a rewarding pursuit and a powerful tool for transformation.
+She offers painting classes and DIY courses encouraging the courageous use of materials and artistic expression.

 Artist Statement – Nancy Reyner – Contemporary Abstract Painter